 People who have Meniere’s Disease and do not meet the requirements outlined above may still be eligible to receive benefits.
 A residual functional capacity test will be performed in this instance to determine whether the symptoms of Meniere’s Disease significantly impair a person in a way that makes it impossible for the individual to work.

 Applying for SSDI benefits is an overwhelming process for many people, and it is common for first-time applications to be denied.
 The most common reason for applications to be denied is a lack of medical evidence of disability, and the best way to avoid a denial is to consult with an SSDI attorney who is familiar with the stringent requirements associated with the application process.
 An experienced legal professional has the knowledge needed to guide applicants through the necessary forms that must be submitted.
-Attorneys can also advise their clients when it comes to gathering medical records to boost the chances that the SSDI will accept an application the first time.
+Disability Lawyers in Alabama can also advise their clients when it comes to gathering medical records to boost the chances that the SSDI will accept an application the first time.
 When SSDI benefits are needed to pay for basic necessities, it is essential for applicants to consult with an attorney to remove the stress and frustration associated with the application process.